elastic/integrations/packages/jamf_pro/docs/README.md

 * __Jamf Pro Active License and OAuth2 Credentials:__
 This connector utilizes Jamf Pro API, therefore active license is a requirement
-* __Jamf API Application:__
-To allow connection and application on a Jamf Pro must be created.
-Authentication into app requires:
-- client_id
-- client_secret
-These can be received on app creation page or regenerated from app control page

-Permission required for Jamf Pro application
-- _Read Computer Inventory Collection_: Access to read inventory data from the computer collection.
-- _Read Computers_: Allows the application to access and read data from computers.
-Permissions can be set up on app creation or can be updated for existing app

 ## Setup